-- (a) If a faculty member is not satisfied with the Evaluation Summary prepared by the evaluator (department chair or equivalent), , including the determination of failure to successfully complete a PIP, the faculty member may register his or her disagreement in writing and attach it to the Evaluation Summary to be placed in the evaluation file. - (b) In addition, the faculty member may submit a written request for review of the evaluation by writing to the appropriate higher level reviewer (dean or equivalent) within thirty (30) days after being informed of the evaluation.
+(a) If a faculty member is not satisfied with the Evaluation Summary prepared by the evaluator (department chair or equivalent), , including the determination of failure to successfully complete a PIP, the faculty member may register his or her disagreement in writing and attach it to the Evaluation Summary to be placed in the evaluation file.

+(b) In addition, the faculty member may submit a written request for review of the evaluation by writing to the appropriate higher level reviewer (dean or equivalent) within thirty (30) days after being informed of the evaluation.
 The reviewer, like the evaluator, shall have complete freedom of action, consistent with this Agreement, in seeking to settle or resolve differences concerning evaluations and presumably his or her efforts will be largely conciliatory.
-The reviewer shall meet with the faculty member to discuss the request within fifteen (15) days of receipt of the written request, the reviewer shall reach a decision and report it to the faculty member. - (c) If the faculty member is not satisfied with the reviewer's decision, the faculty member may request in writing a review from the Vice President for Faculty Development and Advancement within fifteen (15) days after the reviewer's decision.
+The reviewer shall meet with the faculty member to discuss the request within fifteen (15) days of receipt of the written request for review.
+Within fifteen (15) days of receipt of the written request, the reviewer shall reach a decision and report it to the faculty member.

+(c) If the faculty member is not satisfied with the reviewer's decision, the faculty member may request in writing a review from the Vice President for Faculty Development and Advancement within fifteen (15) days after the reviewer's decision.
+Within fifteen (15) days of receipt of the written request, the Vice President for Faculty Development and Advancement shall meet with the faculty member to discuss the request.
 Within fifteen (15) days of receipt of the written request, the Vice President for Faculty Development and Advancement shall meet with the faculty member to discuss the request.
 Within fifteen (15) days of receipt of the written request, the Vice President for Faculty Development and Advancement shall reach a decision and report it to the faculty member.